By Joe Casey

 Begin to meditate.
 Is this on your list of something you wanted to do, but haven’t has the time?
 Now you may.
 Start small.
 Here’s a place to start.

 Try yoga.
 This is on my list.
 I now have no valid excuses.
 I have a wife and daughter at home who are certified yoga instructors and classes on Zoom daily.
 Namaste.

 Reconnect with someone.
-This has been biggest surprise for me over the past year or so.
-It’s an amazing experience to reconnect with friends, a college roommate, former co-workers and even a close family member.
+This has been the biggest surprise for me over the past year or so.
+It’s an amazing experience to reconnect with friends, a college roommate, former co-workers, and even a close family member.
 It doesn’t matter how long it’s been.
 Trust me, you’ll pick up where you left off.
-All it takes is one text, an email or an old-school phone call.
+All it takes is one text, an email, or an old-school phone call.
 You’ll be glad you did.